SiRi13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Before balancing the training set I had *34799* images for training, *4410* for validating and *12630* for testing.
 Since I only expanded the training set, validation and test set stayed the same.

-![Balanced Training Set][distributionAugmented]

-For the training set I created in [code cell sixteen](./Traffic_Sign_Classifier.ipynb#augmentation) *51382* images by rotating, translating and equalizing the Y-value as shown below.
+For the training set I created in [Augmentation](./Traffic_Sign_Classifier.ipynb#Augmentation) *51382* images by rotating, translating and equalizing the Y-value as shown below.

 ![Augmentation Examples][augmentation]